mrwatts88/playmaker/README.md

    - Those boost will be added to your boost list

 7. **Calculate XP**
-   - Enter GameId in the input box for processing game events related to that game.
+   - There are 3 buttons on contest game page - 1 Event, 10 Event, 50 Event.
-   - Then click on one of the 3 buttons accordingly to process the game events.
+   - Click on one of the 3 buttons accordingly to process the game events.

 ## 🛠️ Available Scripts